r-luna/react-simple-captcha/README.md

 That aside, many of `svg-captcha`'s options are exposed via route params.

-The solution to the captcha is send back along with the svg in an exposed access control header.
+When the SVG is generated the solution is sent back along with it via an exposed access control header.

 # Running the example